3mdeb/testing-trenchboot/README.md

   [variables.robot](variables.robot),
 * `$CONFIG` - platform specific configuration for importing correct keywords and variables.
-List of [supported platforms](#supported-platforms) is shown below and all config files are located in `platform-configs/`,
+List of [supported platforms](#supported-platforms) is shown below and all config files are located in `platform-configs/`.
+It is also used with `-i` parameter to execute only the tests suitable for the given platform.
 * `$FW_FILE` - path to firmware you want to use for given suite.